vivocha/jsonpolice/README.md

 ## create(dataOrUri _[, options]_)

 Create a new instance of schema validator.
-The schema itself is validated against the version of the specification the schema uses, as specified with the `$schema` property (defaults to `http://json-schema.org/draft-04/schema#`).

 * `dataOrUri`, the schema to parse or a fully qualified URI to pass to `retriever` to download the schema
 * `options` (optional), parsing options, the following optional properties are supported: